Tsaulogy/ml-geo-blog-8.0-4/README.md

 # Instructions

-Take a look at the blog post that discusses this app: (link here when post is published)
+Take a look at the blog post that discusses this app: [Exciting Times in MarkLogic Geospatial](http://developer.marklogic.com/blog/exciting-times-in-marklogic-geospatial)

 ##Prequisites
 You will need: